alienlebarge/inuit-layout-flexbox/README.md

 #### Fixed grid

 This grid system is based on a 12 columns width architecture.
 You can enable it by setting `$inuit-flexbox-fixed-grid-enable: true`.
-You can also change the number of columns with the variable `$inuit-flexbox-columns-number`
+You can also change the number of columns with the variable `$inuit-flexbox-columns-number`.

     <div class="flex flex--fixed">
         <div class="flex__item